Parent article: Best Beginner Guitar Lessons

 Justin's Beginner's Course

-Here's a look at the video page for Justin's minor pentatonic picking lesson for beginners:
+Here's a look at the video page for Justin's 12 bar shuffle picking lesson for beginners:

 Since Justin's content is already sorted and broken into stages (stage 1, 2, 3, etc.) it's easy to navigate from start to finish in a reasonably ordered list of topics.
 I especially like that there's usually just one video per lesson, which makes it easier to figure out where you are in relation to other lessons and topics.

-While there is no progress tracking system (typically a feature of paid sites), it's easy to just start at the top of a course and work your way down.
+You can use the progress tracking system if you sign up with an email address (still free), or it's easy to just start at the top of a course and work your way down.

-As you can tell from the moving image above, Justin covers a massive amount of ground in his beginner course, getting you involved with nearly every possible aspect of early guitar playing and even touching on topics related to basic music theory and technical improvement.
+Justin covers a massive amount of ground in his beginner courses, getting you involved with nearly every possible aspect of early guitar playing and even touching on topics related to basic music theory and technical improvement.

 You could spend a ton of time on Justin's site and never make it through all the material.